nthykier/apt-file/README.md

 Here are a couple of suggestions:

+ * If you track unstable + testing, you can probably omit the Contents files for testing without any issues.
  * Contents-dsc (source) has a rather large churn and even its PDiffs are large.

- * If you track unstable + testing, you can probably omit the Contents files for testing without any issues.
+   - It is not enabled by default, but consider if you really need it before enabling it.

 ## Configuring APT to fetch fewer Contents files